Welcome from the Director

 The Heart of London

-Students in the London Law Program take classes in Fischer Hall at Notre Dame's London Global Gateway, located next to the National Gallery and Trafalgar Square in the heart of the city.
+Students in the London Law Programme take classes in Fischer Hall at Notre Dame's London Global Gateway, located next to the National Gallery and Trafalgar Square in the heart of the city.
 This location in central London enables students to take full advantage of the myriad educational and cultural opportunities available in a global capital.
 At the same time, the London Global Gateway staff and facilities ensure that students feel at home and connected to the Notre Dame community while studying abroad.

 Housing and Student Life